mesosphere/universe/README.md

 The default branch for this repository is `version-2.x`, which reflects the current schema for the Universe.
 In the future, if the format changes significantly, there will be additional branches.

-The `cli-tests-*` branches are used for integration testing by the [DCOS CLI](https://github.com/mesosphere/dcos-cli) and provides a fixed and well known set of packages to write tests against.
+The `cli-tests-*` branches are used for integration testing by the [DC/OS CLI](https://github.com/mesosphere/dcos-cli) and provides a fixed and well known set of packages to write tests against.

 ## Contributing a Package